 There are Ample Dark Skies in Central Asia

-Central Asia might not be a region on your radar, but it’s absolutely massive: the five countries of Central Asia (Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan, and Turkmenistan) are some TK square miles in total area.
-In all that space, there are only TK citizens, or roughly TK people per square mile.
+Central Asia might not be a region on your radar, but it’s absolutely massive: the five countries of Central Asia (Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan, and Turkmenistan) are some 1.5 million square miles in total area.
+In all that space, there are 74 million citizens.

-Like most destinations, most of the people in these countries live in the cities.
-For example, TK people live in Bishkek, Kyrgyzstan; TK live in Almaty, Kazakhstan; and TK live in Samarkand, Uzbekistan.
+Like most destinations, many of the people in these countries live in the cities.
+For example, roughly 1 million people live in Bishkek, Kyrgyzstan; 1.8 million live in Almaty, Kazakhstan; and 2.3 million live in Tashkent, Uzbekistan.
 All this to say that there’s quite a lot of wide open space and nature that’s undeveloped – and unpolluted by light.

 Yurt Camps are an Ideal Stargazing Accommodation